arteteco/arteteco-website-structure/content/xrn01.md

 Copyright notes
 ---------------

-Logo is copyrighted by Regen Network, or something
+The image in the header and the one in the article are copyrighted by Regen Network, taken from their website with permission to use given in chat